dronedeploy/dronedeploy-apps-gitbook/publishing.md

 # Publishing

-Once you submit your application, it will be reviewed to ensure it adheares to the DroneDeploy platform policy.
+Once you submit your application, it will be reviewed to ensure it adheres to the DroneDeploy platform policy.

 * If there are __changes required__.
 You will be notified via email and asked to re-submit your application.